 Sadly, the unequal treatment in the media was just getting started.
 The airship’s inherent safety – even in accidents – worked against it when these new yellow journalists of the motion picture arrived at the dawn of the aeronautical age.
 It had only been a few years since the first animation re-creation – the sinking of the Lusitania – had been commissioned to show a sequence of events impossible to photograph.
-No interest in illustrating the submarine accidents, and with little more than a black hole in the ground to mark the impact point of an aeroplane’s killing one or two passengers, such crashes got only a passing nod.
+Such technology could have re-created the underwater tragedy, but there was no interest in illustrating the submarine accidents.
+With little more than a black hole in the ground to mark the impact point of an aeroplane’s killing one or two passengers, such crashes got only a passing nod.
 However, losing sixteen American sailor-airmen all at once was real news back home.

 Just weeks later, twenty-six British sailors were lost when their sub H42 (similar to H31, photo) sank after being involved in a collision with the destroyer HMS Versatile off Gibraltar.
 Yet again the budding newsreel industry had screened the airshipmen’s flagged caissons rolling to the graveyards, tearful, confused children, the widows dressed in black, et cetera ad nauseum, while the 23 MAR 22 silent underwater accident remained silent – and unseen.
 Driven by images and editorials, there was public outcry about the airship accidents – and accepted silence about the submarine deaths.